Children and Weight

-Over the past two decades, pediatric obesity has reached epidemic proportions in the United States.
-National surveys show an alarming increase in the prevalence of overweight children.
-Prevalence rates were almost three times higher among 2-19 year-olds in 2003-2004 than they were in 1976-1980.
-In the state of North Carolina, nearly 50% of children between the ages of 12 and 18 are overweight or obese.
+Over the past two decades, childhood obesity has become a national health issue.
+Rates of overweight in children have increased significantly.
+In the state of North Carolina, nearly 50% of children between the ages of 12 and 18 years old are overweight or obese.

-Obesity in children is different than adults.
-There are no clear numbers, weights, or guidelines, as children are of all different shapes and sizes.
-The best way to determine if you child is overweight or obese is to calculate their body mass index (BMI) and compare that number on a growth chart.
+Overweight in children is different than in adults.
+There are no clear numbers, weights, or guidelines, as children are all different shapes and sizes.
+The best way to determine if your child is overweight is to calculate their body mass index (BMI) and compare that number on a growth chart.
 An easy way to do this is by using the BMI calculator.
+Use this link to help calculate your child’s BMI: http://apps.nccd.cdc.gov/dnpabmi/Calculator.aspx.
 If you are unsure or have questions, talk to your child’s doctor.

-Health consequences of being obese during childhood include high cholesterol, high blood pressure, diabetes, joint problems, liver problems, disrupted sleep, and emotional problems.
-Carrying these health problems into adulthood is even more likely, as one study showed that without treatment, 80% of overweight children grew to become obese adults.
+Health consequences of having excess weight during childhood include high cholesterol, high blood pressure, diabetes, joint problems, liver problems, disrupted sleep, and emotional problems.
+Carrying these health problems into adulthood is even more likely, as one study showed that without treatment, 80% of overweight children became obese adults.

-Contributing factors to childhood obesity are numerous and complex.
 There is no magic pill or easy fix that will solve this problem.
-Our genetics, environment, and behaviors all play a roll in weight management.
+Our genetics, environment, and behaviors all play a role in weight management.
 Research has shown that families who make efforts to be active, eat healthy, and support each other can permanently improve their health and weight.